 1. It helps you develop a process for training your volunteers on their terms.

 Churches which rely exclusively on face-to-face training rarely experience the multiplying effect of discipleship.
-Technology enables you to develop a process for training your volunteers and empowers them by allowing them to determine the time, place, and pace that best suits them.
+Church scheduling software Technology enables you to develop a process for training your volunteers and empowers them by allowing them to determine the time, place, and pace that best suits them.

 2. It equips your volunteers with the right training for the job.